 - Relieves daytime sleepiness

-- Your BiPAP mask may feel uncomfortable or irritate your skin.
-You may need a mask that is a different size, shape, or material.
-A mask with fewer straps may irritate your skin less.
-You may also need to use a special moisturizer made for BiPAP machine users.
+- You may need a mask that is a different size, shape, or material.
+Talk to your healthcare provider if your mask feels uncomfortable or irritates your skin.
+You may need to use a special moisturizer made for users.